How to Shop for a Funeral

 FOURTH

-After you have selected all the goods and services you plan to buy: the funeral home must present you with an "Itemized Statement of Goods & Services Selected" [see a sample].
+After you have selected all the goods and services you need: the funeral home must present you with an itemized "Statement of Goods & Services Selected" [see a sample].
 Once you've examined that statement you can still tell them to remove anything you don't really want.

-Keep in Mind BEFORE You Shop
+Keep in Mind Before Shopping

 5. Print Your Own Programs: Instead of having a funeral home print programs, design and print them yourself or seek assistance from a friend or family member.
 Many want to do something meaningful to express their love.
 This is one of many ways to let them.

-9. Make Love-based Decisions Instead of Fear-based: Take the time to discuss your options with those who are supportive of you AND who know your rights!
+9. Make Love-based Decisions Instead of Fear-based: Take the time to discuss your options with those who are supportive of you AND who know your rights.
 When people say, "You can't.....", search this site or contact FCA of UT and we'll advise any time of the day or evening: Joyce 801-368 5884.

 -what is allowed if you later decide to resell your plot(s)